 Note: SAT and/or ACT score(s) are not required if you are 21 years of age or older, or are a minimum of two years removed from high school.

 Music Students are required to successfully complete an audition with the Music Department in order to be accepted into a Music program.
 Once you have submitted your admission application to the University, please submit your application to schedule an audition.
 Please visit our Music Department webpage for further information regarding audition requirements and audition dates.

 We accept high school courses completed under the National Advanced Placement (AP) program prior to admission to the University.
 A minimum score of three (3) on the qualifying examinations is required for award of credit.
 No more than 24 credits earned by such examinations may be applied toward graduation requirements.
 Please submit the official score report from CollegeBoard.org for review for transfer credits.

-The International Baccalaureate Organization (IBO) collaborates with secondary schools around the world on programs for students ages 16 through 19.
-The two-year comprehensive curriculum allows participating students and IBO graduates to fulfill requirements of various national education systems.
-In addition to applied academics, the IBO program works with students to develop responsible citizenship, leadership skills, and cultural sensitivity.
+The International Baccalaureate Organization (IB) collaborates with secondary schools around the world on programs for students ages 16 through 19.
+The two-year comprehensive curriculum allows participating students and IB graduates to fulfill requirements of various national education systems.
+In addition to applied academics, the IB program works with students to develop responsible citizenship, leadership skills, and cultural sensitivity.

-IBO students entering Mansfield University may receive 6-8 credits for each higher level IBO examination completed with a score of 4-7.
-Credits are awarded for higher level subjects.
+IB students entering Mansfield University may receive 6-8 credits for each higher level IB examination completed with a score of 4-7.
+Credits are awarded for higher-level subjects.
 No credit is awarded for subsidiary-level subjects.

-For more information regarding IBO credits, please contact our Out-of-State Transfer Counselor, Jan Yoder, at 570-662-4408.
+For more information regarding IB credits, please contact our Transcript Evaluator, Amy Smith, at 570-662-4408.